awsdocs/aws-lambda-developer-guide/doc_source/images-create.md

    ```
    FROM public.ecr.aws/lambda/nodejs:14
-   # Alternatively, you can pull the base image from Docker Hub: amazon/aws-lambda-nodejs:12

    # Assumes your function is named "app.js", and there is a package.json file in the app directory
    COPY app.js package.json  ${LAMBDA_TASK_ROOT}